Homemade Herbed Sea Salt Recipe (Herbamare)

 Ali Segersten Aug 19, 2016 9 comments

-This isn’t just salt—it’s a deeply nourishing infusion of minerals, herbs, and plant-based compounds that elevates your food and your health!
-If you’ve followed my recipes for a while, you already know how much I love Herbamare—a seasoned sea salt that layers savory herbs and vegetables into a mineral-rich, flavorful blend.
+Homemade herbed sea salt is a deeply nourishing infusion of minerals, herbs, and plant-based compounds that elevates your food and your health!
+If you’ve followed my recipes for a while, you already know how much I love Herbamare, a seasoned sea salt that layers savory herbs and vegetables into a mineral-rich, flavorful blend.
 It’s one of my favorite ways to add depth to meals while keeping sodium in balance.
-But over the last year, I began crafting my own version at home—fresh, customizable, and deeply connected to the rhythms of my kitchen and garden.
+But over the last year, I began crafting my own version at home.
+Try making a double batch and giving away some for holiday gifts!

-By blending mineral-rich sea salt with dried herbs, vegetables, and kelp, you not only enhance flavor—you amplify nutrition.
+By blending mineral-rich sea salt with dried herbs, vegetables, and kelp, you not only enhance flavor, you amplify nutrition.
 Herbs and alliums provide polyphenols and sulfur compounds that support detoxification.
 Kelp offers iodine and trace minerals that nourish thyroid and cellular function.
 And the inclusion of prebiotic fibers from dried garlic or leeks gently supports your gut microbiome.

-This herbed sea salt is more than a seasoning—it’s a way to preserve the abundance of your harvest, connect more intimately with your food, and support your body on a cellular level.
+This herbed sea salt is more than a seasoning, it’s a way to preserve the abundance of your harvest, connect more intimately with your food, and support your body on a cellular level.

 Making it is simple.
 All you need is a food processor or high-powered blender and your favorite combination of dried herbs.
 The recipe is flexible and forgiving.
 Try adding dried chili flakes or black pepper for a little kick.
 Or keep it classic with rosemary, thyme, parsley, and a touch of celery or leek.